Foods That Support Nerve Health: What to Eat for Nerve Damage

 15. Chicken

-However, you should not eat chicken daily.
-An excess of vitamin B6 can lead to an adverse effect on your nerve health.
-You must consult your doctor or dietician to decide on the proportion of chicken in your diet.
+However, it's important not to consume chicken excessively.
+Too much vitamin B6 can have adverse effects on nerve health.
+It's recommended to consult with a doctor or dietician about the right amount of chicken in your diet.

 16. Chamomile